Who we are and what we do

 This Section 14.2 applies only to natural persons residing in the European Economic Area (for the purpose of this section only, "you" or "your" shall be limited accordingly).
 It is Vimeo's policy to comply with the EU's General Data Protection Regulation (GDPR).
-In accordance with the GDPR, we may transfer your personal information from your home country to the U.S. (or other countries) based upon the following legal frameworks:
+In accordance with the GDPR, we may transfer your personal information from your home country to the U.S. (or other countries) based upon the following legal bases:

 If you have a request, complaint or inquiry, please contact our Data Protection Officer at the address listed in Section 15.
 We are committed to working with you to obtain a fair resolution of any issue.
 You also have the right to file a complaint with the supervisory data protection authority of your jurisdiction.